Want to take an instant dream vacation, do something crazy or hang out with your idol tonight?

 By having fun and experimenting.

-This article is for newbies and experienced lucid dreamers.
+This article is for newbies but also for experienced lucid dreamers.

 It is for people who are trying lucid dreaming for the first time or if you just want to add something new to your repertoire.

-These 6 methods are guaranteed to get your mind ready from tonight for learning how to lucid dream!
+These 6 lucid dreaming techniques for beginners are guaranteed to get your mind ready from tonight, for learning how to lucid dream!

 Keep reading and you’ll discover –